Fediory/HVI-CIDNet/Readme.md

 </details>

 ## News 🆕
+- **2025.03.27** Congratulations!
+Our team achived [1st place](https://drive.google.com/file/d/1WaflC15qVfY55Gh3e_3qhJHKC4gcqRhD/view?usp=sharing) in the competition: [NTIRE 2025 Low Light Image Enhancement Challenge](https://codalab.lisn.upsaclay.fr/competitions/21636) (Team Leader: Kangbiao Shi).
+We fused our HVI-CIDNet with last year's winner and runner-up models to get the optimal results.
+We will explain the fusion method thoroughly in detail in the report for subsequent reference. 🚀
 - **2025.03.10** All weights are public at [Hugging Face](https://huggingface.co/papers/2502.20272).
 Special Thanks to [Niels Rogge](https://github.com/NielsRogge), [Wauplin](https://github.com/Wauplin), and [hysts](https://huggingface.co/hysts).🔆
 - **2025.02.26** Congratulations!
 Our final-version paper "HVI: A New color space for Low-light Image Enhancement" has been accepted by **CVPR 2025**. 🔥
 - **2025.02.20** A test demo of our model is available on [Hugging Face](https://huggingface.co/spaces/Fediory/HVI-CIDNet_Low-light-Image-Enhancement_). 🤗